tednaleid/showoff-git-core-concepts/one/01_slide.md

 ("delete"/recover commits example)

 !SLIDE
 # rebasing #

-rebasing reapplies a series of changes to another parent commit, then resets the head of that branch to the result
+rebasing reapplies a series of changes to another parent commit

+it then resets the head of that branch to the result

 !SLIDE
 # rebasing #